Students

 JUDGING AND EVALUATION

-Programming Categories are judged on three criteria: content, creativity and execution on a 10-point scale (maximum 30 points); and Craft Categories are judged on two criteria: creativity and execution (maximum 20 points).
-Judging panels are to be made up of qualified professional judges.
+Programming Categories are judged on three criteria: content, creativity and execution on a 7-point scale (maximum 21 points); and Craft Categories are judged on two criteria: creativity and execution (maximum 14 points).
+Judging panels are to be made up of qualified professional and academic judges.
 Judges have the option of including constructive comments or feedback, to be returned to the student’s faculty advisor.

 AWARDS

 A crystal pillar is awarded to the school for entries validated by a professor or advisor.
 Students responsible for the production will each receive a certificate.
-Pillars may be purchased for students listed on winning entries after the awards.
+Duplicate pillars may be purchased for students listed on winning entries after the awards presentation.

 RESTRICTION ON THE USE OF EMMY® MARK